senseisimple/emulab-stable/www/sec-check/README-howto.txt

      - Subtasks:

        "run" subtasks drive the "gen" subtasks by dependencies.
+You can also do the "gen"s to get the scripts they make.

        .
 Update the $twsr/{setup,show,teardown}_cases.{urls,wget} files.

              gmake gen_all
+         or:
                  gmake gen_setup
                  gmake gen_show
                  gmake gen_teardown